7 Gentle Discipline Techniques for Toddlers

 If they scream because you turned off the iPad:

-- Acknowledge: “You’re mad the iPad is off.”
+• Acknowledge: “You’re mad the iPad is off.”

-- Hold the line: “Screen time is done for now.”
+• Hold the line: “Screen time is done for now.”

-- Offer support: “Do you want a hug or some space?”
+• Offer support: “Do you want a hug or some space?”

 Don’t negotiate during the meltdown.
 Logic doesn’t work when someone is flooded with emotion.
 Wait until the storm passes.

-Technique 3: The Power of Choices (Limited Options)
+Technique 3: Choices

 The keyword here is limited.
 You don’t ask, “What do you want to wear?”
 They might say “The swimsuit” in the middle of winter.
 Instead, you ask, “Do you want the red shirt or the blue shirt?”